TDM — Table Implementation

 1. Business Entities and referential data.
 The included tables are related to the task's Business Entities (BEs) and are required in the testing environment.

-2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.
+2. Tables — starting with TDM V9.X, the TDM provides the option to select a list of independent tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.
+This option is useful when processing standalone tables rather than business-driven entities.

-Users can either store the tables in Fabric for later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.
+Users can either store the extracted tables in Fabric for later use, or set the task retention period to Do not retain in order to load the tables directly into the target environment without persisting them in Fabric.

-Each table is stored in Fabric, within the TDM_TableLevel LU, as a separate LU Instance (LUI).
-Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
-For example, running two executions of a task to extract the Product_Mapping table would create two LUIs in the TDM_TableLevel LU in Fabric.
+Each table is stored in Fabric within the TDM_TableLevel LU.
+Each task execution stores every table as a separate LU Instance (LUI), representing an independent data snapshot.
+For example, running two executions of a task that extracts the Product_Mapping table results in two separate LUIs in the TDM_TableLevel LU.

 [source environment name]|[DB interface name]|[DB schema name]|[table name]|[task execution id]